-Median nerve stimulation during the PAS protocols will employ a constant current stimulator (Digitimer DS7AH, Digitimer Ltd., Hertfordshire, UK).
+Median nerve stimulation during the PAS protocols will be delivered by means of a constant current stimulator (Digitimer DS7AH, Digitimer Ltd., Hertfordshire, UK).
 Surface electrodes will be applied to stimulate the right-hand median nerve, exploiting a bipolar montage with the anode placed at the level of the wrist and the cathode proximal.
 The minimal intensity necessary to reliably elicit a sensation for each participant (based on self-report) will be recognized as the perceptual threshold.
 Stimulation intensity during PAS will be set at 300% of this value.
-The pulse width will be set at 200μ S.
+The pulse width will be set at $200 \,\mu\text{S}$.

-EEG recording
+EEG recordings

 EEG data will be continuously acquired from a 60-channel EEG cap (EasyCap, BrainProducts GmbH, Munich, Germany) using a sample-and-hold TMS-compatible system (NexstimTM, Helsinki, Finland).
 Two electrodes will be placed over the forehead as ground and reference.
-Two additional electro-oculographic (EOG) channels will be placed near the eyes (i.e., one above the right eyebrow and the other over the left cheekbone) to detect ocular artifacts due to eye movements and blinking (as done in, e.g., Bianco, Arrigoni, Di Russo, Romero Lauro, & Pisoni, 2023; Pisoni, Romero Lauro, Vergallito, Maddaluno, & Bolognini, 2018; Romero Lauro et al., 2014).
-Noise masking will be performed by continuously playing an audio track into earplugs created by shuffling TMS discharge noise to prevent the emergence of auditory evoked potentials (Russo et al., 2022).
-Noise masking volume will be individually adjusted before each session to cover TMS clicks fully.
-Electrodes' impedance will be tested prior to each experimental session and kept below 5 k Ω .
+Two additional electro-oculographic (EOG) channels will be placed near the eyes (i.e., one above the right eyebrow and the other over the left cheekbone) to detect ocular artifacts due to eye movements and blinking (Bianco, Arrigoni, Di Russo, Romero Lauro, & Pisoni, 2023; Pisoni et al., 2018; Romero Lauro et al., 2014).
+Noise-masking will be performed by continuously playing into earplugs an audio track created by shuffling TMS discharge noise to prevent the emergence of auditory evoked potentials (Russo et al., 2022).
+Noise masking volume will be individually adjusted prior to each session to fully cover TMS clicks.
+Electrodes' impedance will be tested prior to each experimental session and kept below 5 kΩ.
 EEG signals will be acquired with a sampling rate of 1450 Hz.

-EMG recording
+EMG recordings

-MEPs will be recorded from the right-hand APB using Signal software (version 3.13) connected to a Digitmer D360 amplifier and a CED micro1401 A/D converter (Cambridge Electronic Devices, Cambridge, UK).
+MEPs will be recorded from the right-hand APB using Signal software (version 3.13) connected to a Digitmer D360 amplifier and a CED micro1401 A/D converter (Cambridge Electronic Devices, Cambridge, UK, www.ced.co.uk).
 Active electrodes (15 X 20 mm Ag-AgCl pre-gelled surface electrodes, Friendship Medical, Xi'an, China) will be placed on the right thumb with a bipolar belly-tendon montage (i.e., active electrode over the muscle belly and reference electrode over the metacarpophalangeal joint of the thumb).
 The ground electrode will be placed over the right head of the ulna.
-Only during the sanity check for 90% rMT condition, MEPs from the FDI muscle will be recorded to assess the absence of corticospinal responses also in this second muscle (active electrode will be placed over the muscle belly and reference electrode over the muscle belly and reference electrode over the muscle belly and reference also in this second muscle (active electrode will be placed over the muscle belly and reference electrode over the metacarpophalangeal joint of the index).
-Before data acquisition, a visual check will guarantee that background noise will not exceed 20 μ V. During TMS-EMG, participants will also have noise masking to keep all recording conditions constant between EMG and EEG blocks.
+Only during the sanity check for 90% rMT condition, MEPs from FDI muscle will be recorded to assess the absence of MEPs also in this second muscle (active electrode will be placed over the muscle belly and reference electrode over the metacarpophalangeal joint of the index).
+Before data acquisition, a visual check will guarantee that background noise will not exceed 20 μV.
 EMG signals will be sampled (5000 Hz), amplified, band-pass filtered (10-1000 Hz) with a 50 Hz notch filter, and stored for offline analysis.
 Data will be collected from 100 ms before to 200 ms after the TMS pulse (time window: 300 ms).